Minnesota West Policies

 1B.4 Reasonable Accommodation Policy

-The reasonable accommodation policy implemented by Minnesota West Community & Technical College is based on the policies, definitions and guidelines established by the Board of Trustees of Minnesota State Colleges and Universities in Minnesota State Board Policy 1B.4.
+The reasonable accommodation policy implemented by Minnesota West Community & Technical College is based on the policies, definitions and guidelines established by the Board of Trustees of Minnesota State in Minnesota State Board Policy 1B.4.

 Part 1.
 Policy Statement